paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 **(c) Transmission of examination results to Federal agencies**

-(1) Except as provided in subsections (d) and (e) of this section, the Comptroller General shall transmit a copy of the results of any verification examination conducted under [section 6381 of this title](./chapter-077-energy-conservation.md#section-6381) to the Federal agency to which energy information which was subject to such examination was furnished.
+(1) Except as provided in subsections (d) and (e), the Comptroller General shall transmit a copy of the results of any verification examination conducted under [section 6381 of this title](./chapter-077-energy-conservation.md#section-6381) to the Federal agency to which energy information which was subject to such examination was furnished.

 (2) Any report made pursuant to paragraph (1) shall include the Comptroller General’s findings with respect to the accuracy, reliability, and adequacy of the energy information which was the subject of such examination.